Eoghanmc22/robocode/README.md

 ### Background

-Fundamental premise: Bevy ECS is perfect

-In our previous codebase (Eoghanmc22/mate-rov-2023) the surface and robot implementation were fundamentally different.
+In this iteration of my software stack, I decided to leverage the bevy game engine on both the surface and the robot.
+This choice was made so to keep the architecture of both halfs more consistent.
+In our previous codebase (Eoghanmc22/mate-rov-2023) the surface and robot implementation used fundamentally different architectures, and this created the possibility desync and consistency problems due to both sides making slightly different assumptions and storing data in different ways.
+Some of the differences I wanted to eliminate from the 2023 code base include:

 - Different core data structure (ECS vs Type erased hash map)
 - Different programming paradigms (Data driven vs Event based message passing)
 - Different concurrency models (Concurrent game loop vs Every subsystem gets its own thread)
 - Probably other things

-This worked but made communication and state harder to maintain and uglier.
+While the old codebase was functional, it was difficult to maintain and had several limitations.
-It also lead to strange limitations such as the opencv thread not having access to the robot's state.
+For example, the opencv thread in the 2023 code did not have access to the robot's state.
 Also, we couldn't do goofy things like drive two ROVs at the same time because both ROVs would try to use the same keys in the "distributed" hash map.
 Armed with the perfect excuse to rewrite everything, I settled on the idea of a distributed ECS.
 This would allow communication between `surface` and `robot` to transparent as synchronization would simply be implemented upon the same infrastructure already used to store local state.